Yokeshthirumoorthi/rusher/README.md

 An example client, consuming these api's, is available in the web folder of this project.
 It is a React JS web application (in future will add an react-native app too)

-**NOTE: For benchmarking use the [bench branch](https://github.com/Yokeshthirumoorthi/rusher/tree/bench) for code and instructions**
+**NOTE: For benchmarking code and instructions use the [bench branch](https://github.com/Yokeshthirumoorthi/rusher/tree/bench)**

 #### Why Rusher
 The objectives of this project are
 1. Provide a RUST websocket server with capability to persist data.
-2. Provide some apis similar to that as in pusher.com
+2. Provide apis and consume them via web app
 3. Show that RUST websocket server could handle as much simultaneous connenction as Erlang Phoenix based websocket server can do.

 Note: Rusher websocket is written using RUST - a fast, safe and efficient  programming language to develope